matbesancon/hugo-site/content/post/2022-10-03-cutselection.markdown

 # SCIP plugins

-SCIP plugins are generic interfaces for certain components of the solver such as cutting plane generators (also called separators), heuristics, constraints.
+SCIP plugins are generic interfaces for certain components of the solver such as cutting plane generators (also called separators), heuristics, lazy constraints.
-Think of interfaces as a bundle of functions that have a grouped logic, they are another step in Inversion of Control often referred to as *Dependency Injection*.
+Think of plugins as a bundle of functions that have a grouped logic.
+Compared to callbacks, they are another level in Inversion of Control often referred to as *Dependency Injection*.
-Since C does not have a native mechanism for this (think C++ abstract classes, Haskell data classes, Rust traits), the SCIP developers just cooked up their own with macros for the sugar of an interface.
+Since C does not have a native mechanism for such a concept (think C++ abstract classes, Haskell data classes, Rust traits, Java interfaces, Scala traits), the SCIP developers just cooked up their own with macros for the sugar of an interface.

 SCIP plugins are listed on the page for [how to add them](https://www.scipopt.org/doc/html/HOWTOADD.php).